There is an up and coming player in the game of mental health treatments.

 This technique has been showing great results with clients who are experiencing healing at a much quicker pace.

-Some of the brainspotting techniques include outside and inside window, integrative model, neurophysiology, dual attunement, bilateral sound, one eye, and rolling and z axis.
+Some of the brainspotting therapy include outside and inside window, integrative model, neurophysiology, dual attunement, bilateral sound, one eye, and rolling and z axis.
 Because there are so many ways to use brainspotting, this makes it possible for almost anyone to be treated and for any reason.

 Who Can Benefit?